 More on Congress

-On Sunday, April 28, Rep. Mike Gallagher (WI-08) held a reception to honor the participants of this year’s Congressional Art Competition.
+GREEN BAY, WI — Rep. Mike Gallagher (R-WI) today announced the winners of the 2020 Congressional Art Competition.
 The competition, held annually each spring, allows high school students to showcase their artistic talent across each congressional district.
 Since the competition began in 1982, over 650,000 students have participated.
-Brea Wolke, who attends Appleton West High School, was selected as this year’s winner for her submission, “Logos of Life.”
+Kennedy Lee, who attends Appleton West High School, was selected as this year’s winner for her submission, “Hmong Women With Pearl Earring.”